fmay/ocr-python-1/.guides/sections.md

 ## Task 3
 Task file : [task-3.py](open_file "09-iteration2/task-3.py").

-The following code will create an integer `x` that is a random number between 1 and 100.
+This code will create an integer `x` that is a random number between 1 and 100.

 The line `import random` has to be put at the very top of the program you can use `random.randint(1,100)` wherever you want after that.